Print This Bible Study

 This was the beginning of the Lord’s preparatory work relative to bringing the second generation of Israelites, along with Caleb and Joshua, into the land.
 And the remainder of Deuteronomy — prior to the account of the entrance of the nation into the land in the first three chapters of the book of Joshua — concerns itself mainly with what was stated by Moses in Deuteronomy 4:1:

-Now, O Israel, listen to the statutes and the judgments that I teach you to observe, that you may live, and go in and possess the land which the LORD God of your fathers is giving you.
+Now, O Israel, listen to the statutes and the judgments that I teach you to observe, that you may live, and go in and possess the land that the LORD God of your fathers is giving you.

 Then Moses’ closing words to this new generation of Israelites, given immediately before his death, near the end of the book, were almost identical to the way he began: